-fourTheorem’s CEO Peter Elger was invited to present at the most recent get-together of the Waterford Tech Meetup group.
-This group meets on the last Wednesday of every month, and offers members a chance to socialize and learn from like-minded people covering a wide range of technical topics.
+fourTheorem’s CEO Peter Elger was invited to present at the most recent get-together of the Waterford Tech meetup group.
+This group meets on the last Wednesday of every month, and offers members a chance to socialise and learn from like-minded people covering a wide range of technical topics.

 The evening was a huge success and a great learning experience, allowing fourTheorem to continue to connect with motivated people who show a keen interest in the tech scene.
 We would like to thank the Waterford Tech Meetup group for allowing fourTheorem to take part and contribute to their community!

 To share your thoughts, or to speak to a member of the fourTheorem team, get in touch today.